Afghan lawmakers vote to dismiss security ministers

 Afghanistan has for months accused Pakistan's army of firing hundreds of rockets into the two eastern provinces of Kunar and Nuristan, targeting insurgent havens, but also forcing Afghan villagers to flee their homes.

-"The defence ministry has reinforced army corps 201 and 203 and has specially created another division from which two battalions have already been sent there," Defence Minister Wardak told lawmakers before the vote to remove him.
+"The defense ministry has reinforced army corps 201 and 203 and has specially created another division from which two battalions have already been sent there," Defense Minister Wardak told lawmakers before the vote to remove him.

 "We have also sent long-range artillery and ammunition for use by all army corps," he said, adding that some artillery was being specially refurbished for the eastern border.